shubhang123/Obsidian-Notes/6th sem notes/Machine Learning/unit 1/1 intro/1 scope and limitations of ML.md

-# Scope of Machine Learning
+# Scope of Machine Learning pixel 8

 ### 1. Machine Learning in Education